Sorrowful-free/GameCore/README.md

 GameCore
 =======

-Library for manage game resources state and gui. work in progress... need sound pool.
+Library for manage game resources, state and gui. work in progress... need sound pool.

 How to use